How To Apply – Seattle

-We invite teachers, community members and parents/guardians in the Greater Seattle area to nominate promising students for Rainier Scholars by completing an online nomination form.
+We invite teachers, community members and parents/guardians in the Greater Seattle area to nominate promising students for Rainier Scholars by emailing Rachel Tolano, Director of Recruitment & Community Engagement.

 Applicants must currently be in 4th grade.

 Fourth grade students of color in Seattle, Renton and Highline school districts are invited to learn about becoming a Rainier Scholar.

 If your family is interested in applying to Rainier Scholars, you must register and attend a family information meeting, usually held between November and January.